North Carolina Student Loans

 Federal Direct PLUS Loans

 Graduates and professional students can borrow these loans at a maximum of whatever their remaining college costs are after all other financial aid has been applied.
 To be granted one of these loans, however, you must apply for annual loan maximum eligibility and you cannot have bad credit.
-In addition, interest is higher on these loans at 7.21 percent, and repayment starts while you’re still in school, making it somewhat unfavorable to some applicants.
+In addition, interest is higher on these loans at 6.84 percent, and repayment may start while you’re still in school, making it somewhat unfavorable to some applicants.
 As soon as the final disbursement goes out, your repayment period begins.
 Deferments are possible for those who are attending school at least half-time, but repayment is necessary as soon as they aren’t.
 In other words, you won’t get any sort of grace period with this one.

 Private loans are rendered by individual lenders, from banks and credit unions to freestanding third-party institutions.
 The Institute for College Access & Success notes that 2,901,000 college students borrowed private funds for college during the 2007-2008 academic year, whereas on 1,373,000 did during the 2011-2012 year.